Horror Vacui

 How does the design community view horror vacui?

-The design community views horror vacui with both fascination and caution.
-On one hand, designers appreciate horror vacui for its artistic richness and ability to convey a sense of abundance and detail.
-It's particularly admired in fields like illustration, graphic design and certain cultural or artistic contexts where an intricate and opulent aesthetic is desired.
+The design community—typically—views horror vacui with both fascination and caution.
+On one hand, designers appreciate horror vacui for its artistic richness and how it can get a sense of abundance and detail across to the viewer.
+It's particularly admired in fields like illustration, graphic design and certain cultural or artistic contexts where an intricate and opulent aesthetic is something that’s desired.

-On the other hand, in user interface (UI) and user experience (UX) design, clarity, usability and simplicity typically take precedence.
-A design overly filled with elements can be overwhelming for users, leading to confusion and decreased functionality.
+On the other hand, in user interface (UI) and user experience (UX) design, clarity, usability and simplicity typically really do take precedence.
+And a design that’s overly filled—or stuffed—with elements can be overwhelming for users and end up working against itself.

-For actionable insights, designers interested in horror vacui should consider the context and purpose of their design.
-It's crucial to balance the intricate and detailed aspects of horror vacui with the needs and expectations of the target audience, including accessibility concerns.
-In contexts where user interaction and functionality are key, such as web design, a more restrained approach may be necessary.
+In any case, it's crucial to balance the intricate and detailed aspects of horror vacui with the needs and expectations of the target audience—including accessibility concerns.
+And in contexts where user interaction and functionality are key things—like web design—a more restrained approach may be necessary.

 Watch our video on UI Design Patterns for more insights: